Avtem/LearnCpp-Quiz-201/step 06.md

-// 6) Field (find empty space, move Tile based on user input)

-F) Now let's allow the player to move the tiles in field we've created!
+F) In this step, we'll finally implement the ability for players to move the tiles in field.

 First, we should take a closer look at how sliding tiles actually works:

+Given a puzzle state that looks like this:

 ```text
      15   1   4
   2   5   9  12
   7   8  11  14
  10  13   6   3
 ```

-When we press 'w' on our keyboard, the only tile that can go up is tile `2`.
+When the user enters 'w' on the keyboard, the only tile that can go up is tile `2`.

-After slide field looks like this:
+After moving the tile, the field looks like this:

 ```text
   2  15   1   4
       5   9  12